deadlydog/deadlydog.github.io/_pages/About.md

 [See what my colleagues have said about me](/feedback) over the years.

-[Check out some 'thank yous' and donations I've received](/kudos) from users of my open source software.
+[Check out some thank-yous and donations I've received](/kudos) from users of my open source software.

 ## © License